UVADS/DS-4002/README.md

 ## Instructor information

+tbd: i don't have the details to set things like office hours yet etc.

 ## Course Description / A little bit about this course
 Hello there, have you ever …
 * ... been part of a group project that was a spectacular failure?